Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Variables and data

-The cyclically-adjusted price-to-rent ratio (CAPR) (Contessi and Kerdnunvong 2015) from Table \ref{tab:redux} is the housing-market counterpart of the popular cyclically-adjusted price-to-earnings ratio (CAPE) proposed by Campbell and Shiller (1998) for the equity market, which is constructed by dividing the real S\&P 500 index by the 10-year moving average of real earnings on the index.
-Accordingly, the CAPR ratio is calculated by dividing real house prices by the 10-year average real rents:
+In analogy with the popular cyclically-adjusted price-to-earnings ratio (CAPE) proposed by \citet{CampbellShiller1998} for the stock market, which is calculated by dividing the real S\&P 500 index by the 10-year moving average of real earnings on the index, the CAPR ratio is calculated by dividing real house prices by the 10-year average real rents:

 where $HPI_t$ denotes the house price index in real terms at time $t$ (in quarters) and $R_t$ is the imputed real rent at time $t$.
-Following Davis et al. (2008) and Contessi and Kerdnunvong (2015), we use prices and rents measured on the aggregate stock of owner-occupied houses.\footnote{See Davis et al. (2008) for methodological details.
-The raw data on house prices and rents over the period 1960Q1-2018Q2 are available on the website of the American Enterprise Institute at https://www.aei.org/historical-land-price-indicators/.
-To calculate the CAPR before 1970Q1, the time series of rents is extrapolated backward from 1960Q1 using the quarterly growth rate of the rent of primary residence, as released by the U.S. Bureau of Labor Statistics and provided by the FRED website (https://fred.stlouisfed.org/).
-The homeownership rate in the United States in the period 1965-2017 ranged between 63\% and 69\% (see https://www.census.gov/housing/hvs/index.html).} Asset price-to-earnings ratios seem particularly suitable for investigating the effects of asset booms and the associated financial vulnerabilities on economic fluctuations.
-They are generally monitored by investors to detect market overheating and have been used by researchers to test for bubbles (e.g., Shiller 2015; Phillips et al. 2015; Diba and Grossman 1988; Contessi and Kerdnunvong 2015).
+Following \citet{ContessiKerdnunvong2015}, we calculate the CAPR using data by \citet{DavisLehnertMartin2008}, who measure house prices and (imputed) rents on the entire stock of owner-occupied houses, representing the large majority of houses in the United States.\footnote{See \citet{DavisLehnertMartin2008} for methodological details.
+The raw data on house prices and rents over the period 1960Q1-2018Q2 are available at \url{https://www.aei.org/historical-land-price-indicators/}.
+To calculate the 40-quarter moving average of rents from 1960Q1 to 1970Q1, we extrapolate the rent series backward from 1960Q1 to 1950Q1 using the growth rate of the rent of primary residence, measured by the U.S. Bureau of Labor Statistics (BLS) and provided by FRED at \url{https://fred.stlouisfed.org/}.
+The home-ownership rate in the United States in the period 1965-2017 ranged between 63\% and 69\% (see \url{https://www.census.gov/housing/hvs/index.html}).} \citet{ContessiKerdnunvong2015} use the ratio to test for bubbles in the housing market.

+The NNBLI ratio is provided by the FRED-QD dataset and is calculated as the ratio of liabilities to business disposable income.
+The noncorporate business sector primarily consists of partnerships and sole proprietorships, which represent the typical organizational forms of small firms.\footnote{Noncorporate businesses are pass-through firms, i.e., their income is passed on to firms' owners and treated (taxed) as personal income.
+As a result, by construction, the sector has zero disposable income in national accounts (see the Fed's Financial Accounts of the United States at \url{https://www.federalreserve.gov/releases/z1/} and the Integrated Macroeconomic Accounts by the U.S. Bureau of Economic Analysis at \url{https://www.bea.gov/data/special-topics/integrated-macroeconomic-accounts}.)
+To calculate business disposable income at the denominator of the NNBLI ratio, FRED-QD uses data on corporate cash flows and taxes, which provide a good proxy. }